neuronsimulator/nrn/docs/nmodl/language/nmodl.rst

         table_tau1_<MOD_SUFFIX>(tau1_vec, v_vec)

-    Here is a FUNCTION_TABLE defined with:
+    Here is a FUNCTION_TABLE defined in Python with:

     .. code-block:: python